jakubtomsu/jakubtomsu.github.io/content/posts/fixed_timestep_without_interpolation/index.md

 After I published the original blog post, a number of people messaged me it helped them with use fixed timestep update loops in their game/engine as well.
 However some people complained specifically about the interpolation step, it can be kinda cumbersome to do, especially if you want to interpolate more properties than just the entity transform.

-I was told about the render tick method by `poyepolomix` on discord, a fellow handmade programmer.
+I was told about the render tick method by Radek Jurga on discord, a fellow handmade programmer.
 He uses it in his engine as well!
 And he found out about it from an old [Jonathan Blow Q&A stream](https://youtu.be/fdAOPHgW7qM?si=chCqgUTNoOLuHDvy) which is a much more in-depth explanation of this entire topic.